Chartbrook Ltd v Persimmon Homes Ltd

 Citations: UKHL 38; 1 AC 1101; 3 WLR 267; 4 All ER 677; 1 All ER (Comm) 365; Bus LR 1200; BLR 551.

 The claimant owned some land which they wished to develop.
 They hired the defendants as developers.
 The contract required the defendants to acquire planning permission for the development.
-Once they had done so, they would take possession of the land under a license, construct mixed residential and commercial properties and sell them on long leases.
+Once they had done so, they would take possession of the land under a licence, construct mixed residential and commercial properties and sell them on long leases.
 The claimants would be the lessors, while the defendants would receive the proceeds and pay an agreed sum out of those proceeds from the claimant.

 The defendant acquired the planning permission and completed the development.
 A dispute later broke out over a clause in the contract which provided for an ‘additional residential payment’.
 This term was defined in the contract, but the parties disagreed on how to interpret the definition.
 The claimant’s definition, which better accorded with the plain language of the term, led to a much higher payment that the defendant’s interpretation.
 The claimant sued the defendants for the unpaid balance of the additional residential payment.